jillesca/nso-restconf-dns-example/README.md

 ### Install dependencies

-The playground already has the requirements ready, run this if you are using your own environment.
+The playground already has the requirements installed, run this command if you are using your own environment.

 ```bash
 pip install -r $REPO_DIR/requirements.txt